Sewing Dreams

 It all started with a simple attraction.
 Aaron was born in Venezuela to a family of immigrants from Brazil and Portugal.
 For years, Aaron’s life flourished with dreams and passions like any child.

 Over time, thanks to his mother’s influence, Aaron began to be interested in fashion.
 Sadly, he was underestimated and even mocked by his own family and friends.
-However, during their youth, the country and their dreams both fell apart.
+However, during his youth, the country and his dreams both fell apart due to the red terror.

-With his ideas dwindling and his life in jeopardy, Aaron boarded a plane and witnessed the last sunset of his homeland in 2012.
+With his ideas slipping away and his life in jeopardy, Aaron boarded a plane and, through the window, witnessed the sunset of his homeland for the last time in 2012.

 This decision was perhaps the most important of his life.
 When Aaron came to Brazil, he was able to discover how incredible the fashion was.

 He joined the army, studied, and graduated in journalism.
-It was in the second year of his graduation that Aaron founded Sarti.
+It was during the second year of his graduation that Aaron founded Sarti.

 The life played another setback when the 2020’s pandemic sieged the world.
 At that moment, Aaron decided to leave Brazil to chase his dreams.

-Thanks to all this history, Sarti was conceived with the idea of being the place for those who love sewing, style, and glamour.
+Thanks to all this history and philosophy, Sarti was conceived with the idea of being the place for those who love sewing, style, fashion, and glamour.

 The moment

 Modern times are a challenge for fashion journalism.
-Many newspapers and magazines died as a result of the readership crisis.
+Many newspapers and magazines died as a result of the readership changes and internet use.
 Among them was Brazil’s ELLE, a magazine that was a symbol of Brazilian fashion.
 It was closed on August 6, 2018.

 Elle’s Brazilian covers for the 30th anniversary.

-As a witness to the demise of a magazine that was celebrating more than 30 years of history, Aaron decided to seize the opportunity to continue the legacy in a different way.
+As a witness to the demise of a magazine that was celebrating more than 30 years of history, Aaron decided to seize the opportunity to continue the legacy of fashion journalism in a different way.

 The Future